December 29, 2022

 COCA-COLA: For this easy recipe, any brand of cola, whether generic or name brand, will work equally well.

-How to Make This Coca Cola Cake Recipe
+How To Make This Old Fashioned Coca-Cola Cake Recipe

 STEP ONE: Preheat the oven to 350°F. Spray a 9×13 baking pan with nonstick cooking spray and set aside.